nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 			<td>A description of the manifestation of the allergic or adverse reaction experienced by the patient.
 For example, skin rash.</td>
 			<td>0 to 1</td>
 			<td>O</td>
-			<td>Text and if coding is available carried in the CodeableConcept of the<b>AllergyIntolerance.reaction.manifestation</b> FHIR element if no coding available use <b>AllergyIntolerance.reaction.description</b> FHIR element For futher imformation on reation details see <a href="build_allergy_lists.html#reaction-details">Constructing Medication Lists.</a></td>
+			<td>Text and if coding is available carried in the CodeableConcept of the<b>AllergyIntolerance.reaction.manifestation</b> FHIR element if no coding available use <b>AllergyIntolerance.reaction.description</b> FHIR element For futher imformation on reation details see <a href="build_allergy_lists.html#reaction-details">Constructing Medication Lists(Description of reaction).</a></td>
 		</tr>
 		<tr>
 			<td>Date recorded</td>